sherifabdlnaby/kubephp/README.md

 - The image is to be used as a base for your PHP application image, you should modify its Dockerfile to your needs.

     1. Install System Packages in the following section in the Dockerfile.
-        - List OS Packages needed in `RUNTIME_DEPS` ARG in Dockerfile header.
+        - Add OS Packages needed in `RUNTIME_DEPS` in Dockerfile.
     2. Install PHP Extensions In the following section in the Dockerfile.
     ```dockerfile
     # ---------------------------------------- Install / Enable PHP Extensions ---------------------------------------------